husainazkas/WeightCalculator/README.md

-Just for Train how u can create an application mobile using Kotlin.
+Just for practice to create a mobile application using Kotlin.
+U can download it:) But do not upload any updates!!
+Credit by husainazkas.
-.
-.
-U can download it:)
-.
-.
-.
-Do not upload any updates!!
-.
-.
-.
-Credit by husainazkas